-If you’re preparing to take your IELTS exam in Rotterdam or any other city, this master list of IELTS exam prep resources will help you practice to make the score you need.
+If you’re preparing to take your IELTS exam soon, this master list of IELTS exam resources will help you practice to make the score you need.

 IELTS Practice Exams